 1) Navigate to the Assessment tab.

-3) Choose Skills Snapshot from the Test Type drop-down box.
+3) Choose Skills Snapshot for either Language Arts or Mathematics from the listed options.

 Note: You also have the option to enter any keywords to search for.

-17) Now that you have created your Skills Snapshot Assessment, you can assign it to individual students or a class.
-For more information on Assigning Assessments, you can find that article in the Help Center.
+16) Now that you have created your Skills Snapshot Assessment, you can assign it to individual students or a class.